-D. Environmental concerns
+F. Environmental concerns

-Government still faces the important challenge of formalizing illegal gold miners, who have destroyed more than 53,000 hectares of the Amazon rain forest with mercury.
-It is estimated that they concentrate 20% of Peru's gold production.
-At this point, the Peruvian government has approved a widespread ban on illegal mining to rid the country of a dangerous practice that leads not only to extensive environmental damage and deforestation, but to criminal activities associated with them.
-It remains to be seen whether this administration will be able to handle this ecological dilemma effectively on the short-term, restoring law and order in areas such as the Madre de Dios region.
+Government still faces the important challenge of formalizing illegal gold miners, who have destroyed thousands of hectares of the Amazon rain forest with mercury.
+It is estimated that they concentrate more than 40% of Peru's gold production.
+The high value of gold has made illegal mining a lucrative activity that leads not only to extensive environmental damage and deforestation, but to criminal activities associated with them.
+It remains to be seen whether this administration will be able to handle this ecological dilemma effectively on the short-term, restoring law and order in areas such as the Madre de Dios region, a biodiversity hotspot in the heart of the Peruvian Amazon.